Jnana Prabodhini: Facilities

 Jnana Prabodhini is headquartered in Pune, Maharashtra, India, and is most active in that state.
 It operates centres at Nigdi, Solapur and Harali, and has about ten smaller facilities in the state.
 The organization has informal work groups in most districts of Maharashtra, and also has a presence in the neighbouring states of Gujarat, Madhya Pradesh, Chhattisgarh and Karnataka, and also in Arunachal Pradesh and in Jammu and Kashmir.

 Main centers

 The Nigdi Center (Navnagar Vidyalaya) is located in the Pimpri-Chinchwad industrial area.
 It is a Marathi and English medium school with enrolment for 2,500 students from pre-primary level to class 10 level.
 It runs two education experiments: the Gurukul project, which seeks to develop the panchkoshas (five sheaths of personality) and the Kreedakul sports academy.
 The center also has a hall for cultural programs, a music school and a gymnasium.

-The Solapur Center consists of a Marathi and semi-English medium school (pre-primary to class 10) and a college for pre-primary teachers.
-It operates training courses and special activities, including adventure camps, study tours, youth activities, elocution competitions, and workshops for students from other schools.
-It also operates classes for child laborers from the city, and hosts a satsang association for followers of different faiths, holding ceremonies and offering lecture series on spiritual topics.

-The Harali Center was created in the aftermath of the 1993 Latur earthquake, and is an agriculture-based educational center in Osmanabad district.
-It consists of a 370-student school (class 1 to 10), with boarding for 250 students from villages in the surrounding region.
-It also runs a diploma course in agriculture affiliated to the Vasantrao Naik Marathwada Agricultural University, Parbhani.
-The agricultural farm has around 7,000 fruit trees and a fruit-processing unit, and has demonstrative installations of solar, bio and wind energy, waste water treatment and a garden nursery. the center also hosts a spiritual retreat facility and a residential training facility.

-Sub-centers

-Gram Prabodhini Vidyalaya is a rural secondary school in the Mawal taluka of Pune district, established through a joint venture of Pune North Rotary charitable trust and Jnana Prabodhini.
-It consists of a fully residential gurukula, a science and technology centre, and farming and cattle-rearing projects.

-Jnana Prabodhini Medical Trust was founded by alumni of Jnana Prabodhini Prashala and is based on the principles of ethical and rational medical practice.
-It handles the management of the Deenanath Mangeshkar Hospital and the Mai Mangeshkar Hospital, Pune, and a fully equipped eye hospital at Shirwal, Satara district.
-It conducts medical check-up camps in rural areas.